multisynq/m4u-package/readme.md

 #### Install the Tools
 As part of the installation of the C4U package, the Unity editor will have been given a `Croquet` menu.
 On this menu, now invoke the option `Install JS Build Tools`.
-That option will create a "CroquetJS" folder that has the following application structure.
+That option will create a "MultisynqJS" folder that has the following application structure.

 ```
 - (unity project root)
     - /Assets
-        - /CroquetJS
+        - /MultisynqJS
             .gitignore
             .eslintrc
             package.json